juanmanuel0963/golang_aws_terraform_jenkins/README.md

 <img src="images/companies_insert_3.png"/>

 We can create database tables and functions using scripts or an ORM.
-In this guide, we will use GORM when creating RESTful microservices and gRPC microservices.
+In this guide, we will use GORM and GIN when creating RESTful microservices and gRPC microservices.

 ## Creating the API Gateway
 The API Gateway will allow us to access a collection of microservices under the same domain name.
 In this project, the API Gateway will give us access to lambda functions to perform CRUD operations on a Contacts table.